shawnlawyer/abyss/README.md

 - The model is built using Keras' functional API.
 - The script supports early stopping, model checkpointing, TensorBoard logging, and learning rate reduction on plateau.
 - The script can load and save configurations from JSON files, as well as accept command-line arguments for overriding default settings.

-## Suggestions for Improvement

-1. Consider adding more command-line arguments for other hyperparameters if you think you'll need to fine-tune them during training.
-2. Review the existing callbacks and add or modify them as needed.
-For example, you could add a `CSVLogger` callback to log training metrics to